Best Peptide Lab Manufacturers 2026: Reviews & HPLC Results

 The peptide research market in mid-2026 looks nothing like it did eighteen months ago.
 Peptide Sciences shut down in March.
 Amino Asylum was raided by the FDA in late 2025.
 Paradigm's principals entered a criminal plea in February.
 Science.bio quietly wound down.
 The four names that anchored a decade of Reddit recommendations are gone — and the researchers who used them are now in market at the same time, asking which of the remaining peptide lab manufacturers actually do what they claim.

-This is our 2026 answer.
-We HPLC-tested 38 samples from 8 US-relevant manufacturers under blinded conditions, cross-verified across three independent labs — Janoshik Analytical, MZ Biolabs, and Colmaric — and scored each on a six-criterion rubric.
-ROEHN Research finished first with a composite 9.6 out of 10, the only supplier where every tested sample met or exceeded its label claim.
-The spread between best and worst was wider than 7 percentage points.
+This review answers a narrower question than "who's the best supplier": which of these brands actually synthesise peptides in-house, and which simply resell upstream material under their own label.
+We examined 8 US-relevant manufacturers, HPLC-tested 38 samples under blinded conditions, cross-verified across three independent labs — Janoshik Analytical, MZ Biolabs, and Colmaric — and scored each on manufacturer output: synthesis quality, supply-chain transparency, and documentation.
+The spread between best and worst manufacturer output was wider than 7 percentage points.
 For research use only.

 Why this matters now — the trust vacuum and the April 15 reclassification